kobeynw/startup/README.md

 - Knight helmet logo for the top next to the navbar

 ### Login
-- Email and password login and authentication on main page
+- Username and password login and authentication on main page
+- Username display and logout button on other pages

 ### Database
 - The Collection page will eventually display the movies and information that the user has stored